joaomilho/typenshtein/README.md

 ### The name

 Typenshtein can be a portmanteau of "typo" and "levenshtein".
-It can also be a person who is influenced both by Russell's type theory and Ludwig Wittgenstein.
+It can also be a person who is influenced both by Russell's type theory and Ludwig Wittgenstein, usually not known as Typenshteinians.